gabrielAnzaldo/reactnd-project-readable-starter/README.md

-In order to get the application up and running first get the server up:
+In order to get the application up and running first install the dependencies: npm install

-node server/server.js
+then get the server up and running: node server/server.js

-then in other terminal start the client application:
+finally in other terminal start the client application: npm start

-npm install
-npm start